2021 NFL mock draft: Two rounds

 A wild-card loss to the Bills could have been Philip Rivers final game and Jacoby Brissett is scheduled to be a free agent.
 A showcase game against Central Arkansas didn't really do Lance's draft stock any favors, but there's too much arm talent and playmaking ability to deny here.
 The measurables check every box.
 Top needs: QB, Edge, CB

 The Titans finished with only 19 sacks this season — only the Bengals and Jaguars had fewer.
-Basham is a strong, athletic, productive pass rusher who can disrupt an offense.
-He had 11 sacks and 18 tackles for loss as a first-team All-ACC selection in 2019 and opened 2020 with a sack in each of his first five games.
+Ojulari was a semifinalist for the Chuck Bednarik Award (the nation's top defensive player) with 8.5 sacks, 12.5 tackles for loss, four forced fumbles and 25 quarterback hurries.
 Top needs: OT, WR, Edge

 23. N.Y.
 Jets from Seattle (12-4) — Jaycee Horn, CB, South Carolina, Jr.